 If you scroll through Athlean-X’s reviews and testimonials page, the dad-bod-to-ripped transformations will look nothing short of unbelievable!

-Some of Athlean-X’s success stories include Mets player David Wright, users who’ve dropped 60 pounds and chiseled a six-pack, and former hard-gainers.
+Some of Athlean-X’s success stories include elite athletes like New York Mets’ player David Wright, users who’ve dropped 60 pounds and chiseled a six-pack, and former hard-gainers.

-Then again, it’d be silly to advertise before-and-after pictures where there aren’t any noticeable differences.
+Then again, it’d be silly to advertise before-and-after pictures where there aren’t any major differences.
 Or worse — the before shot is more aesthetic than the second (the ‘ol switcheroo).

 So does Athlean-X really work?
 Given its high-intensity and intermediate-friendly design, Athlean-X does work if you:

 - Commit to the training and diet plans (if applicable)

 - Set your sights on progressive overload with good form

 - Fuel your body with a proper calorie and macronutrient breakdown to encourage muscle growth and fat-burning

 - Use scientifically backed supplements like creatine and whey protein

 Whether your physique 90 days from now resembles those in the testimonials depends on your starting point and your personal effort.